Finger Infection Treatment - Self-Care at Home

 A small, simple paronychia may respond to frequent warm water soaks and elevation of the hand.
 However, if no improvement is noticed in 1–2 days, you should see your doctor at once.

 The mainstay of treatment for finger infections is antibiotics and proper wound care.
-The proper wound care varies for each of the different infections.
 This can range from a simple incision and drainage of the wound to an extensive surgical exploration of the wound to remove as much infected material as possible.

-Some of the infections can be treated as an outpatient, but several will require inpatient treatment and IV antibiotics.
+Some of the infections can be treated in a doctor's office or clinic, but several will require inpatient treatment and IV antibiotics.
 Because the organisms that cause these infections are similar, many of the same types of antibiotics may be used.

 - Paronychia: Often the wound may be treated with wound care alone.
 If a collection of pus is present, it will need to be drained.
 This may be done in several different ways.
 Commonly a scalpel is used to make a simple incision over the collection of pus to allow drainage.
 Or the scalpel may be inserted along the edge of the nail to allow drainage.
 If the infection is large, a part of the nail may be removed.
 If this procedure is required, the doctor will inject a local anesthetic at the base of the finger that will provide for a pain-free procedure.
 Most often, you will be placed on an oral antibiotic.
 You will then be instructed how to take care of the wound at home.
 (See paronychia.)